-The quick definition:
+The quick definition

-Traditionally, companies would need to fully outsource these HR functions to their PEO.
+Traditionally, companies would need to fully outsource these HR services to their PEO.
 But now, with the technology of modern PEOs, businesses can automate them to keep their most important information in-house while still profiting from the time savings, advisory services, and better benefits a PEO can provide.

-The longer definition:
+The longer definition

 The HR demands of running a business can really add up—especially with the increase in remote work, which requires managing compliance across multiple states.
 And without offering top-tier benefits, businesses struggle to recruit and retain top talent.
 A PEO can help.

-A PEO specializes in payroll, benefits, HR, and labor compliance services, allowing a company to streamline a lot of employee-related administrative duties and free up time and resources for higher-value activities.
+A PEO specializes in payroll, benefits, HR management, and labor compliance services, allowing a company to streamline a lot of employee-related administrative duties and free up time and resources for higher-value activities.
 By co-employing a company’s staff (more on that later), a PEO is able to take over and/or automate tasks like running payroll, enrolling employees in benefits, managing compliance with current labor and employment laws, and more.